-Review of Textiles Revealed: Object Lessons in Historic Textile and Costume Research, Mary Brooks (ed.), in Journal of the American Institute for Conservation 40, no.3 (Fall/Winter 2002): 272-274.
+Review of Textiles Revealed: Object Lessons in Historic Textile and Costume Research, ed.
+Mary Brooks, Journal of the American Institute for Conservation 40, no.3 (Fall/Winter 2002): 272-274.

-Law & Humanities Junior Scholar Paper Competition, “Home Rule: Equitable Justice in Progressive Chicago and the Philippines,” 2011
+Law & Humanities Junior Scholar Paper Competition award for “Home Rule: Equitable Justice in Progressive Chicago and the Philippines,” 2011

-Co-Principal Investigator, National Science Foundation Grant, in collaboration with the Chicago History Museum and the Institute for Science, Law and Technology, Illinois Institute of Technology, 2002-2005
+National Science Foundation Grant Co-Principal Investigator, “Ethical Guidelines for Biohistorical Research,” in collaboration with the Chicago History Museum and the Institute for Science, Law and Technology, Illinois Institute of Technology, 2002-2005

 University of Chicago full tuition scholarship and stipend, 2001-2005

 Northwestern University Scholars Award best thesis in Master of Arts Liberal Studies & English programs, “Wet with Blood: The Investigation of Mary Todd Lincoln’s Cloak,” 2001

 Samuel H. Kress Foundation Fellowships in Conservation 1987-1989